gregvanl/vscode-docs/blogs/2019/wsl/part2/linux-wsl-vscode2.md

 You'll start a new instance of the bash shell in WSL, again from VS Code running on Windows.

-> Tip: In the lower left corner of the Status Bar, you can see that we're connected to our **WSL: Ubuntu**"** instance.
+> Tip: In the lower left corner of the Status Bar, you can see that we're connected to our **WSL: Ubuntu** instance.
 Click on it to bring up a set of Remote - WSL extension commands.

 ![Remote - WSL commands](remote-wsl-commands.png)